Nameo91/Codewars-Kata-Solutions/6kyu_JS/Find_the_parity_outlier/readme.md

 ## Description

 The array is given with integers and either entirely contains odd integers or even integers except for a single integer N.
-The array has a length of at least 3 and could be very large.
+The array always has a length of at least 3 and could be very large.
+The array always contains an outlier.
 It takes the array as an argument and returns this outlier, N.

 ```